World Radiocommunication Conference

 The World Radiocommunication Conference (WRC) is a conference organized by the ITU to review and, as necessary, revise the Radio Regulations, the international treaty governing the use of the radio-frequency spectrum as well as geostationary and non-geostationary satellite orbits.
 It is held every three to four years.
 Prior to 1993, it was called the World Administrative Radio Conference (WARC); in 1992, at an Additional Plenipotentiary Conference in Geneva, the ITU was restructured, and later conferences became the WRC.

 At the 2015 conference (WRC-15), the ITU deferred their decision on whether to abolish the leap second to 2023.

 The most recent World Radio Communication Conference (WRC-23) took place from 20 November to 15 December 2023 in Dubai, UAE.

+World Radiocommunication Conferences have periodically revised the regulatory framework governing equivalent power flux density (EPFD) used by non-geostationary satellite systems.